 I have a great connection with Via Lewandowsky, an artist from the GDR, who is a really funny, really interesting guy.
 For my 40th birthday I gave myself a present from Via, and this is a portrait of me that he did and then smeared over the wall.
 If I ever move he has promised to recreate it for me in my new house.
 Or I could cut it out of the plaster board, but I can’t see the landlord being too happy about that.

 Have you benefited from Berlin’s elevation in the last 10 years?

 It has been much longer than that!
 I am convinced that Berlin provokes a totally different form of creativity than other cities.
-And I profit from me being an agency owner because all the creatives want to come to Berlin.
+And as an agency owner I profit from this, because all the creatives want to come to Berlin.
 It is a city that has had to reinvent itself so many times and this is a special phenomenon.
 And that is what I love so much about Berlin.
 It helps us come up with those great creative ideas.

 To find out more about Sebastian Peichl’s FTWild agency click here.